 “You can go back to your seat,” she says with a warm smile.

 I don’t stay for the wrap-up.
 I know it will be the sales pitch for his executive coaching program.
-Sure, there will be drinks and networking after today’s event, and these people are my perfect clients.
-At least a few among them will have the resources to hire someone like me, if they’re plant lovers.
-That was one of the reasons I’d used to justify paying to attend this event.
-I have professional business cards and my sales patter perfected.
+Sure, there are drinks and networking after the event, and these people are my perfect clients.
+At least a few among them have the resources to hire someone like me if they’re plant lovers.
+That was one reason I’d been able to justify paying $2,000 to attend.
+I even had professional business cards made and perfected my ten-second introduction.

 But now?
 The last thing I want is to have any more strangers looking and laughing at me.